Each ENREACH Center has a team of teachers, coaches, education specialists and support staff. Click on a photo below to see what they have to say.

 One thing to know about life in China is that life is not planned far in advance in the Middle Kingdom.
 Anyone wishing to reside in China – which overall has been a thoroughly worthwhile experience for me – should be prepared to be very flexible and understand that cultural differences regarding conceptions of time as well as communications styles result in one living without stone-set plans until right before a major event happens.
 For new teachers, empathy is one’s most powerful tool when working with students.
 Understanding a child’s background, their needs and how one’s course can benefit them are the prerequisites for creating an engaging and enriching experience for learners in every age group.
 Empathy is the bridge between students and teachers, no matter their respective background or the present situation.

-My name is Samantha and I’m a critical reading and writing (CRW) and public speaking teacher with ENREACH.
+My name is Samantha and I’m a Critical Thinking (CTP) and Speech teacher with ENREACH.
 I work with class sizes from 4-10 using critical thinking skills through reading, writing and discussion.
 I’ve been with ENREACH since March 2019.